RadioAndrea/SSUSI/README.md

 The "Magnetic Map" button displays a visualization of a 24 hour magnetic clock, with the border between the colors grey and green being magnetic midnight, and the other colors in the direction of the green wedge increasing in increments of 3 hours.
 That is to say, the border between green and grey is 0, and each traversal over a wedge adds or subtracts 3 hours.

+Fine details can be examined through use of the "Zoom View" button.
+This will open a small window with a duplicate map.
+A left-click on the map will zoom in at the point clicked.
+A right-click will display information about a point in the title bar of the window.
+The button at the bottom of the page allows the map to be reset to it's original size.
+There is no loss of fidelity by zooming; each zoomed view is a new image calculated directly from the data.

 In the settings menu, the size of each color's bucket can be changed.
 This "bucket" is the number of values that a single RGB value will represent.
 A smaller bucket size will allow greater fidelity in the conversion from numerical representation to visual color representation.

+The ability to resize the window is disabled by default.
+If it is neccessary for the window to be resized, there is a menu item to do so.
+This is not reccomended, and will cause the left-mouse click information to be incorrect.
+Do not change this setting, or resize the window unless you have a very good reason.

 Bugs and Feature Requests:
 ----------------